Skip to main content

 • Determination of $volume accuracy degree - exact/rounded value

-• Bulk (packet) mode is supported and enabled by default
+• Bulk mode is supported and enabled by default

-• Support for multi-accounts (to select the required account, its ocid(uscid) must be specified)
+• Multi-account support (to select the required account, its ocid(uscid) must be specified)

 Use cases